PreTeXtBook/pretext-cli/README.md

 poetry install
 ```

-Before you attempt to run `pretext` locally, you must fetch a copy of the core pretext library by running
+Before you attempt to run `pretext` locally, you must fetch a copy of the core pretext library
+and zip up templates by running

 ```
-python scripts/fetch_core.py
+poetry run python scripts/fetch_core.py poetry run python scripts/zip_templates.py
 ```

 Then to use the in-development package, you can either enter a poetry shell: